Cornell-SA-Tech/about/sa-reimbursement-how-to/README.md

 2. You should get a reply within 2-3 days.

     Once it is approved, then you will fill out a reimbursement request which can be found [here](http://assembly.cornell.edu/uploads/Main/20120912_assemblies_reimbursement_request.pdf).
 It is a fillable PDF form so type everything out before submitting to Day Hall.
-You can find an example of a reimbursement request [here](example-reimbursement.pdf)
+You can find an example of a reimbursement request [here](example-reimbursement.jpg).

+    ![alt text][example-reimbursement.jpg]

 3. Attach a receipt of your purchase(s) to your reimbursement request